Expanding the Consultant Workforce

 Find below the Royal College of Emergency Medicine's RCEM Workforce Recommendations 2018: Consultant Staffing in Emergency Departments in the UK:

-RCEM Workforce Recommendations 2018: Consultant Staffing in Emergency Departments in the UK (September 2018)
+NEW: RCEM Workforce Recommendations 2018: Consultant Staffing in Emergency Departments in the UK (revised Feb 2019)

 The Benefits of Consultant Delivered Care (Jan 2012)

 The most comprehensive and focused review into the benefits to patients of consultant delivered medical care has been published by the Academy of Medical Royal Colleges (AoMRC).
 The review was commissioned by the Academy and carried out by a Steering Group led by Professor Terrence Stephenson (Academy Vice-Chair and President of the Royal College of Paediatrics and Child Health).
 The review’s Steering Group called for written and oral evidence from professional organisations and individuals.
 It also commissioned an independent and systematic review of existing literature on the subject which identified over 70 relevant studies published between 1992 and 2011 (although much was from the last 3 years).

 On the basis of the best evidence available, the Academy concluded that medical care delivered by fully trained consultant doctors has demonstrable benefits in terms of:

 - Rapid and appropriate decision making